Microsoft/azure-docs.pt-pt/articles/active-directory/hybrid/reference-connect-adsynctools.md

 ## <a name="get-adsynctoolsaduser"></a>Get-ADSyncToolsADuser

 ### <a name="synopsis"></a>SINOPSE
-Obter o utilizador do AD
+Obtenha o utilizador da AD

 ### <a name="syntax"></a>SINTAXE